Minor in Applied Epidemiology

-The Applied Epidemiology minor provides students interested in science and health with an opportunity to enhance their skillset obtained from the undergraduate program in public health or related undergraduate programs.
-Specifically, the 18-credit minor will expand student's abilities in the application of epidemiologic methods, tools and frameworks focusing on evidence-based findings and best practices, which allows students to understand how to investigate, detect, and address population/community-level health issues.
+The Minor in Applied Epidemiology, offered by the Department of Epidemiology and Biostatistics, is designed for students interested in science and health with an opportunity to enhance their skillset obtained from an undergraduate program in public health and other science-related undergraduate programs.
+Students in the 18-credit minor will expand their knowledge and abilities in the application of epidemiologic and statistical methods, tools and frameworks focusing on evidence-based findings, and best practices.
+Students will understand how to investigate, detect and address population- and community-level health issues.
 The minor consists of 6 undergraduate courses (2 required; 4 electives).

 Requirements